Opalennyi/example-teamcity/README.md

-Adding something to README to start a build with artefacts
+Adding something to README to start a build with artefacts.